BockmonClassroom/hw2-Bini-C/README.md

 1. Explain your data collection process.

     I have a few plants at home, so I decided to collect data from three of my houseplants: Holy Basil, Golden Pothos, and Dwarf Umbrella Tree.
-I measured the length and width of 30 leaves for each plant, focusing mostly on the matured leaves because they were easier to measure and represented the plant's typical leaf size.
-I recorded all the measurements ain a table and saved them in a CSV file for further analysis.
+I researched how to measure the length and width of a leaf and then measured 30 leaves for each plant, focusing mostly on the matured leaves because they were easier to measure and represented the plant's typical leaf size.
+I recorded all the measurements in a table and saved them in a CSV file for further analysis.

 2. What instrument did you use to collect data with?